What Is Leaking Under My Car?

 Red or Brown Fluid Leaking From Car: Power Steering Fluid

 Another reddish liquid that might be leaking from your car is power steering fluid.
 It usually has a slightly sweet, burnt smell.
 Power steering fluid leaks usually occur near the steering rack or the hoses attached to the power steering reservoir, so look there for this fluid.
-You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car.
-You can use Gold Eagle Universal Power Steering Fluid to fill the reservoir, and No Leak Power Steering Stop Leak to take care of the leak within minutes.
+You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car and then add No Leak Power Steering Stop Leak to take care of the leak within minutes.

 Yellow Fluid Leaking From Car: Coolant